 The wall-mounted system usually takes about 4-5 hours to fully install, which includes cutting through the wall, and fixing the wall unit and the outside fan.

 The ducted system takes the longest amount of time to install and for a four-bedroom house, expect the work to take around a day if not more, depending on how difficult it is to access the space above the ceiling.
 The work may involve moving furniture, lifting carpets and some replastering work.

 The fans in the exterior unit can become clogged with dirt and leaves, this reduces the efficiency of the system and so it should be cleaned every year.
 A visual inspection will usually reveal any issues.

 The refrigerant (coolant) in the sealed system also needs to be topped up every now and again.
 If the system runs out of coolant, not only will it not work but rubber hoses may crack and become brittle.
 The coolant acts as a lubricant as well as a refrigerant.

-Because the climate in the UK is fairly cool and the system won’t be in continuous use, you shouldn’t need to top up air con more than once every 2 years.
+Because the climate in the UK is fairly cool and a residential system is rarely in continuous use, you shouldn’t need to top up air-con more than once every 2 years.
 If you do, then it may be a sign that you have a leak somewhere and that should be investigated first rather than continuously topping up with coolant.

 Calculators – Work Out How Much Power You Need

-Thanks to Derick for this tip: to ensure you install a system that can effectively cool the room, you first need to take into account the size of the room, the number of occupants, location and size of windows and any heat emitting items.
+Thanks to Derick for this tip: To ensure your air-con system can effectively cool the room, you first need to take into account the size of the room, the number of occupants, the location and size of any windows and any heat-emitting items.

 If you don’t do this, then you could end up with an underpowered system that will be overworked, could become noisy, might fail early or need more frequent maintenance.